ybakos/rails5-app-boilerplate/README.md

 ### Set the application name

-After forking and/or cloning, change `CHANGME` to the app name.
+After forking and/or cloning, change `CHANGEME` to the app name.
 It exists throughout the source, in:

 * config/application.rb
 * config/cable.yml